Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Scrub palmetto is a short palm native to Florida and is cold hardy

-Florida Palm Tree Identification: The scrub palmetto is identified by thin yellowish-green blades growing in the shape of a fan with a slightly curved growth.
+Florida Palm Tree Identification: You can identify the scrub palmetto palm tree by its thin blue-green blades growing in the shape of a fan with a slightly curved growth.
+It typically has between 5-8 leaves with Y-shaped tips.

 Saw Palmetto (Serenoa repens)